oristarium/microservice-livechat/README.md

 ## WebSocket Protocol

-Note: Each WebSocket connection can be subscribed to one live chat at a time.
-Multiple clients can subscribe to the same chat.
+Each WebSocket connection can:
+- Subscribe to multiple live chats simultaneously (in separate browser tabs/windows)
+- Share live chat subscriptions with other clients
+- Maintain independent subscription states
+- Receive real-time updates for all subscribed chats

+The server will:
+- Maintain separate chat handlers for each unique channel
+- Share chat handlers between clients watching the same channel
+- Clean up chat handlers only when no clients are watching
+- Track statistics per channel (either in memory or Redis)

+Note: While technically possible to subscribe to multiple chats in one connection, the current test interface (`/test`) is designed to handle one subscription per tab for better user experience and resource management.

 ### Client Messages